dhimmel/snplentiful/README.md

 ## Conclusions

 Beware!
 The potential for erroneous conclusions when gene scores are biased by SNP abundance is high.
-Ideally, permutation testing should be applied on the SNP level to ensure that SNP to gene conversion biases are the cause of any positive results.
+Ideally, permutation testing should be applied on the SNP level to ensure that SNP to gene conversion biases are not the cause of any positive results.
 Since access to the raw SNP level data needed for permutation is often impractical or unavailable, care should be taken to use unbiased SNP to gene conversion methods.

 ## Figures